robmcelhinney/emperor-age/README.md

 * Gatsby - Static site generator for React

 ## Acknowledgments
-Data retrieved from [Zonination](https://github.com/zonination/emperors/) but I have made some small changes in line with Wikipedia's information
+Data retrieved from [Zonination](https://github.com/zonination/emperors/) but I have made some small changes in line with Wikipedia's information & Edward Gibbon's The Decline and Fall of the Roman Empire.